PoojaPatkar21/Crime-Rate-Analysis-/README.md

 Data Visualiztion:
 1) Collecting administrative map data(Shapefile)
 2) GIS techniques are used to plot the model analysis.
-3) Displaying statistical data using graphical format
+3) Displaying statistical data using graphical format.

+CRA Website